 micode: context harnessing, planning and parallel execution for OpenCode

 The issue isn’t that AI coding tools are bad.
-The issue is that they have no memory and no discipline.
+The issue is that they have no memory and no discipline. micode is an OpenCode plugin that enforces both.

-- Ledger system: Running
+- Structured memory: Running

-- Context Injector: Automatically injects your
+- Context Guard: It automatically injects your

-No Code Before a Plan
+The Golden Workflow: No Code Before a Plan

 Specialized Agents, Not One Agent Doing Everything